Nazi persecution of the Catholic Church in Germany: Persecution in Germany

-Almost immediately, the Nazis promulgated their sterilization law - the Law for the Prevention of Hereditarily Diseased Offspring - an offensive policy in the eyes of the Catholic Church.
+Almost immediately, the Nazis promulgated their sterilization law—the Law for the Prevention of Hereditarily Diseased Offspring—an offensive policy in the eyes of the Catholic Church.
 Days later, moves began to dissolve the Catholic Youth League.
 Political Catholicism was also among the targets of Hitler's 1934 Long Knives purge: those executed included the head of Catholic Action, Erich Klausener; Papen's speech writer and advisor Edgar Jung (also a Catholic Action worker); and the national director of the Catholic Youth Sports Association, Adalbert Probst.
 Former Centre Party Chancellor Heinrich Brüning narrowly escaped execution.

 William Shirer wrote that the German people were not greatly aroused by the persecution of the churches by the Nazi Government.
 The great majority were not moved to face imprisonment for the sake of freedom of worship, being too impressed by Hitler's early successes.
 Few, he said, paused to reflect that the Nazi regime intended to destroy Christianity and substitute the old paganism of the early tribal Germanic gods and the new paganism of the Nazi extremists.
 Anti-Nazi sentiment grew in Catholic circles as the Nazi government increased its repressive measures.
 Hoffmann writes that, from the beginning:

 [The Catholic Church] could not silently accept the general persecution, regimentation or oppression, nor in particular the sterilization law of summer 1933.
-Over the years until the outbreak of war Catholic resistance stiffened until finally its most eminent spokesman was the Pope himself with his encyclial Mit brennender Sorge ... of 14 March 1937, read from all German Catholic pulpits.
+Over the years until the outbreak of war Catholic resistance stiffened until finally its most eminent spokesman was the Pope himself with his encyclial ... of 14 March 1937, read from all German Catholic pulpits.
 Clemens August Graf von Galen, Bishop of Münster, was typical of the many fearless Catholic speakers.
 In general terms, therefore, the churches were the only major organisations to offer comparatively early and open resistance: they remained so in later years.